Raymond Scott: Electronics and research

 Some of Raymond Scott's projects were less complex but still ambitious.
 During the 1950s and 1960s, he developed and patented electronic telephone ringers, alarms, chimes, and sirens, vending machines, and ashtrays with accompanying electronic music scores, an electronic musical baby rattle, and an adult toy that produced varying sounds depending on how two people touched each another.
-He believed these devices would "electronically update the many sounds around us – the functional sounds."
+He believed these devices would "electronically update the many sounds around us – the functional sounds".

-While these devices foreshadowed the future of electronic music, they were not commercially successful.
+While these devices foreshadowed the future of electronic music, they were not successful commercially.
 As Mark Brend wrote at Reverb.com:

 Hindsight reveals Scott as more ideas-man than business-man.
 Glossy brochures advertised a dizzying array of his inventions: electronic doorbells, multitrack tape recorders, rhythm machines, sequencers, and instruments such as the Clavivox, a kind of keyboard theremin.
 But these rarely sold.
 It's possible that didn't bother Scott too much, as through the '50s he was still earning well from the first phase of his career and had a new income stream composing electronic jingles—for Sprite, Nescafé, and Baltimore Gas and Electric Company, among others.

 Scott and Dorothy Collins divorced in 1964, and in 1967 he married Mitzi Curtis (1918–2012).
 During the second half of the 1960s, he became isolated and secretive about his inventions; he gave few interviews, made no public presentations, and released no records.
-In 1966–67, Scott (under the screen credit "Ramond Scott") composed and recorded electronic music soundtracks for experimental films by Muppets creator Jim Henson.
+In 1966–67, Scott (using the screen credit "Ramond Scott") composed and recorded electronic music soundtracks for experimental movies by Muppets creator Jim Henson.

 During his big band period, Scott endured tense relationships with musicians he employed.
-But when his career became immersed in electronic gadgetry, he preferred the company of technicians, such as Bob Moog, Herb Deutsch, Thomas Rhea and Alan Entenmann.
+But when his career became immersed in electronic gadgetry, he preferred the company of technicians, such as Moog, Herb Deutsch, Tom Rhea, and Alan Entenmann.
 Scott welcomed curious visitors to his lab, among them French electronic music pioneer Jean-Jacques Perrey in March 1960.